Capturing our love for art, adventure and learning

 We love long journeys.
 Long hours on road trips isn't a waste of time because we get to go places and see the landscape change.
 Being in a jam IS A WASTE of time.
 In the current climate of inflation, it is a waste of fuel/money too.

 Noise from traffic, trains, sirens, crowds and noisy neighbours.
 If there's one thing that most affects us, it must be noise.
 Can someone explain where is the pleasure in loud exhaust noises?
-I would think when one is living in close proximity in a city, you'll be more conscious of the noise you make and how it will affect others around you.
+I thought that if one is living in close proximity in a city, you'll be more conscious of the noise you make and how it will affect others around you.
+I'm absolutely wrong.
 I've been to more than 15 major cities across the world and grew up in one, I've yet to find a city where noise isn't a problem.

 Cities are generally always 2-5 degree celcius warmer.
 If you live along the equator, the 2-5 degrees make a huge difference.
 We were completely exhausted after 15 minutes outside in 38C/100F temperature.
 It is just simply unbearable.
 It reminds us every moment that climate change is real and it will kill us.